Energy diminishing implicit-explicit Runge--Kutta methods for gradient flows: Preliminaries

-where $D_{1/2}D_{1/2}^*=D_{1/2}^* D_{1/2}=D $ and $F'=f$.
-Consider the splitting of the energy $E(u)=E_l-E_n$ with
+where $D_{1/2}D_{1/2}^*=D_{1/2}^* D_{1/2}=-D $ and $F'=f$.
+Consider the splitting of the energy $\mathcal{E}(u)=\mathcal{E}_l-\mathcal{E}_n$ with

-where both $E_l$ and $E_n$ are convex funcationals.
-In the computation, $E_l$ is treated implicitly and $E_n$ is treated explicitly, which leads to an implicit scheme but still linear to solve.
+In the computation, $\mathcal{E}_l$ is treated implicitly and $\mathcal{E}_n$ is treated explicitly, which leads to an implicit scheme but still linear to solve.
 From this perspective, the gradient flow can be equivalently written as

 where $D_s=-(1+\alpha)D+\beta I$ and $f_s=-f-\alpha D+\beta I$.